cooolbabu/SreenivasAngara/content/posts/databricks_autoloader.md

 ---
-title: "Declarative Programming - Put ROI on steroids by focusing on man-hours, not compute costs"
+title: "Declarative Programming - Put ROI on steroids by focusing on person-hours, not compute costs"
 date: 2023-11-12T05:25:18-05:00
 weight: 100